Basic LED Soldering

 5. Trim Then Repeat

-If you are brand new to soldering and you feel you need further info on operating a soldering iron, then there are many excellent tutorials made by other people on YouTube, such as this one.
+If you are very new to soldering and you feel you need further information on using a soldering iron, then there are many excellent tutorials made by other people on YouTube, such as this one.

 Buy Me a Coffee at ko-fi.com

 All these tutorials are entirely free; the only payment I really need is seeing everyone’s awesome LED armies on the battlefield!
-Having said that, if you found these tutorials useful and you’d like to buy me a coffee to say thank you (or help keep my supplied with LEDs and website fees so I can post even more tutorials) then please click the button above.
-Thanks very much in advance.
+Having said that, if you found these tutorials useful and you’d like to buy me a coffee to say thank you (or donate towards the website fees so I can continue to post tutorials on this ad-free website) then please click the button above.
+Thanks very much in advance!

 < Back to LED Tutorials